CSS HTML Validator

-CSS HTML Validator (previously named CSE HTML Validator) is an HTML editor and CSS editor for Windows (and Linux when used with Wine) that helps web developers create syntactically correct and accessible HTML/HTML5, XHTML, and CSS documents by locating errors, potential problems like browser compatibility issues, and common mistakes.
+CSS HTML Validator (previously named CSE HTML Validator) is an HTML editor and CSS editor for Microsoft Windows (and Linux and other Unix-like operating systems when used with Wine) that helps web developers create syntactically correct and accessible HTML/HTML5, XHTML, and CSS documents by locating errors, potential problems like browser compatibility issues, and common mistakes.
 It is also able to check links, check spelling, suggest improvements, alert developers to deprecated, obsolete, or proprietary tags, attributes, and CSS properties, and find issues that can affect search engine optimization.

 CSS HTML Validator is developed, marketed, and sold by AI Internet Solutions LLC located in Texas.
 The first version of CSS HTML Validator was released in 1997 for Windows 95.
-The current version is 2023/v23.00 (as of January 23, 2023) and is for Windows 10 and above, including Windows 11.
-A native Linux command line version is also available beginning with version 23.
-There are four major editions of CSS HTML Validator — Enterprise, Pro/Professional, Home/Standard, and Lite.
-While the application is generally a commercial product (except for the Lite edition), a free version of the Home/Standard edition is available for personal/educational, non-commercial use.
+The current version is 2025/v25.01 (as of January 24, 2025) and is for Windows 10 and above, including Windows 11.
+A native macOS and Linux command line version (called htmlval) became available with version 23.
+There are currently three main editions of CSS HTML Validator — Pro/Professional, Home/Standard, and Lite.
+The Enterprise edition was discontinued in 2025/v25.
+While the application is generally a commercial product (except for the Lite edition), a free version of the Home edition is available for personal/educational, non-commercial use.
+A free limited version of the htmlval command line tool for macOS and Linux is also available.

 Features

-CSS HTML Validator includes an HTML editor, validator for HTML, XHTML, polyglot markup, CSS, PHP and JavaScript (using JSLint or JSHint), link checker (to find dead and broken links), spell checker, accessibility checker, and search engine optimization (SEO) checker.
+CSS HTML Validator includes an HTML editor, validator for HTML, XHTML, htmx, polyglot markup, CSS, PHP and JavaScript (using JSLint or JSHint), link checker (to find dead and broken links), spell checker, accessibility checker, and search engine optimization (SEO) checker.
 An integrated web browser allows developers to browse the web while the pages are automatically validated.

 Because documents are checked locally and not uploaded over the Internet to a server in order to be checked, validations are performed relatively quickly, and security and privacy are increased.

 A custom scripting language called TNPL, included in the Pro and Enterprise editions, can be used to customize validations by adding, eliminating, or changing validator messages.
 TNPL can also be used to integrate customized validation checks to meet the unique requirements of an individual or entity.

 A Batch Wizard tool, included in the Pro and Enterprise editions, can check entire Web sites, parts of Web sites, or a list of local web documents.
-The Batch Wizard generates reports in HTML or XML format.
-The reports can be viewed using a standard web browser.
+The Batch Wizard generates reports in standard HTML or XML format.
+The reports can be viewed using a normal web browser.

-The accessibility checker includes support for Section 508 Amendment to the Rehabilitation Act of 1973 and Web Content Accessibility Guidelines (both WCAG 1.0 and WCAG 2.0/2.1).
+The accessibility checker includes support for Section 508 Amendment to the Rehabilitation Act of 1973 and Web Content Accessibility Guidelines (both WCAG 1.0 and WCAG 2.0/2.1/2.2).

 Using a version of HTML Tidy with HTML5 support and the Pretty Print & Fix Tool, CSS HTML Validator can automatically fix some common problems with HTML and XHTML documents.
 However, some problems cannot be fixed (or fixed correctly) with automated tools and require manual review and repair.